 Avoid late fees

 No matter which payment method you use, make sure the City of Westmount receives your payment by the due date.
 If you are using a third-party service provider (bank, Canada Post etc.), you must clearly understand the terms and conditions of the services you are using.
+We suggest that you make your payments 5 business days before your due date.

 The designation of the building, the cadastral number and the assessed value of the property, as well as the property dimensions, are available through this service.
 Please note that personal information regarding the identity of the owner is not published.
 The global amount for annual property taxes is also available to both professionals and the general public.
 The City of Westmount is proud to offer this new service to residents and professionals doing business in the city.
 Should you have any questions, please do not hesitate to contact us.